Setting Up Your Ubuntu Environment for Wallaroo

 The Cluster Shrinker tool is used to tell a running cluster to reduce the number of workers in the cluster and to query the cluster for information about how many workers are eligible for removal.

-Change to the root Wallaroo directory:
+To compile all of the tools, change to the root Wallaroo directory:

 Register today and receive a Wallaroo T-shirt and a one-hour phone consultation with Sean, our V.P. of Engineering, to discuss your streaming data questions.
 Not sure if you have a streaming data problem?
 Not sure how to go about architecting a streaming data system?
 Looking to improve an existing system?
 Not sure how Wallaroo can help?
 Sean has extensive experience and is happy to help you work through your questions.